 Never use harsh chemicals, such as chlorine bleach, which can damage rubber car mats.
 Also, never spray them with a silicone-coating, such as Armor-All (which is used to clean and protect rubber in general), because it can result in slippery mats.

 The mats must be fully dry on both sides before they can go back into the car.
 Hang them over a sturdy clothesline to drip-dry.
 You also can wipe them with a towel if you're short on time.

 About Rubber, Vinyl, and Custom Molded Liners

 Solid vinyl mats can be clear to allow the carpet to show through or opaque in a variety of colors.
-Similar to rubber, solid vinyl mats are not as flexible and long-lasting but are usually less expensive.
+Vinyl mats are not as flexible and long-lasting as rubber, but they are usually less expensive.
 Car mats can also be made of extruded vinyl fibers attached to a flexible backing similar to industrial doormats.
 These are manufactured by 3M and are called Nomad mats.

-If you are looking for the ultimate way to protect the OEM carpet in your vehicle, custom molded floor liners are the top-of-the-line.
+If you are looking for the ultimate way to protect your vehicle's interior, custom molded floor liners are the top of the line.
 More rigid than most mats, these protectors cover much more than just the floor of the car.
-They are molded to fit into the entire floor well and rise several inches up the sides of the car to trap any spills.
-They can even be molded to go door-to-door over the rear seat hump.
+They are molded to fit into the floor well and rise several inches up the sides of the car to trap any spills.
+They can even be molded to go door to door over the rear seat hump.